khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 **Exercise 6**

-Draw the tree for "Tom wants [PRO to be a syntactician]".
+Draw the tree for "Tom wants to be a syntactician".

-Hint: "to" is a T.
+Hints:
+- Infinitival clauses are TPs.
+- This is a control structure, so the embedded subject is PRO.

 <details>
 <summary>